Published: February 17, 2022 | Last Updated: July 2, 2024

 21 – Select Camera (must have Multi-Camera Record toggled on) (1, 2…9)

-Speaking personally, using these keyboard shortcuts have sped up my workflow dramatically.
-These shortcuts make editing much less tedious as well.
+Speaking personally, using these keyboard shortcuts has sped up my workflow dramatically.
+They also make editing much less tedious.
 I highly recommend practicing the different functions of each of these shortcuts.